stanus74/home-assistant-saj-h2-modbus/README.md

 There are also reports of AIO3 devices with port 502 closed.
 Then you need to have an RS232-wifi or -ethernet converter.

+OR reset the AIO3 and reconfigure it, **important**: it must be given a new IP address.
+Then check with a port scanner if port 502 is open

 [![Buy Me a Coffee](https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png)](https://buymeacoffee.com/stanus74)